 The Center has developed collaborative programs with communities on and off campus to build, support, and publicize humanities initiatives that foster public scholarship and civic engagement.
 In 2010, the Center began collaborating with the Alachua County Library District and entities at UF to organize public and guest speaker series.
-To date, these series have explored higher education (Rehumanizing the University: New Perspectives on the Liberal Arts), rebuilding Haiti (Haiti’s Challenges: Rebuilding Lives & Nation in the Earthquake’s Aftermath), the future of libraries (Imagining the Library: Books in Public Life from Late Antiquity to the Digital Age), and technologies of surveillance (Tracking Citizens and Subjects: Evolving Technologies of Identity).
+To date, these series have explored civic engagement (Rethinking the Public Sphere), our collective mortality (Death), the changing nature of work (The Work of the Humanities), political discourse (“Civil” Society?), higher education (Rehumanizing the University), rebuilding Haiti (Haiti’s Challenges), the future of libraries (Imagining the Library), and technologies of surveillance (Tracking Citizens and Subjects).
 View our archive of Past Speaker Series below or explore current resources available to support public humanities work.

 Past Speaker Series